DIY Wine Bottle Craft Ideas: 50 Beautiful Ways to Upcycle Old Ones

 Give it some finishing touches by attaching floral ornaments and decorative beads.

 If you are into horticulture, these upcycled planters are a fittingly eco look for your garden wall space.
 You don’t need to dispose of old wine bottles because they can be used to showcase your flowers and herbs.

-Start with cutting the bottom part of the wine bottles, then wrapping craft wires around each bottle.
+Start with cutting away the bottom portion of the wine bottles, then wrapping craft wires around each bottle.
 Next, create craft wire hoops, to attach the bottles to wall hooks.
-Secure the wall hooks onto the designed area (with enough spacing for each planter) and hang the bottles upside down.
+Secure the wall hooks onto the designated area (with enough spacing for each planter) and hang the bottles upside down.
 You are now ready to place your chosen plants into each bottle.

 4. Wine Bottle Candle Centrepiece

 This simple candlelit centrepiece adds great atmospheric lighting to any dining occasion.

 To start with creating this rustic-style tabletop decor, vary the heights of your bottles, by cutting out varying portions of the bottles.
 Don’t forget to smoothen out any sharp edges.

 Next, get a slab of wood and tea candles.
 Place the tealights on the slab, light the wicks, and cover the candles with your cut wine bottles.